Tropical Storm Nicole topples beachfront homes into ocean

 Parts of Florida were devastated by Hurricane Ian, which struck as a Category 4 storm.
 Ian destroyed homes and damaged crops, including orange groves, across the state — damage that many are still dealing with — and sent a storm surge of up to 13 feet (4 meters) onshore, causing widespread destruction.

 Frisaro reported from Fort Lauderdale.
-Curt Anderson in St. Petersburg contributed to this story.
+Associated Press contributors include Terry Spencer in Vero Beach, Curt Anderson in St. Petersburg and Seth Borenstein in Sharm el-Sheikh, Egypt.

 See the AP’s latest coverage of our changing climate and its impacts here: https://apnews.com/hub/climate-and-environment